GRCHive/grchive/README.dev.md

 - `GRPC_QUERY_RUNNER_TLS`: Whether or not the query runner should use TLS for communication.
 - `ROOT_CA_CRT`: Path to the root certificate used for the self-signed certificates.

+### Registry

+- `GKE_REGISTRY_USER`: Username for pulling from our Gitlab registry.
+- `GKE_REGISTRY_PASSWORD`: Password (token) for pulling from our Gitlab registry.
+- `GKE_REGISTRY_VAULT`: Where we store a secret for accessing the Gitlab registry in the form of the Docker config.json.

 ### Gitea

 - `GITEA_SECRET_KEY`: The secret key to use for the Gitea installation.